Table of Contents

 LinkedIn research demonstrated that only 22% of companies have adopted a formal HR Analytics approach, and even fewer (11%) have dedicated people, talent, or HR analytics teams.

-Even where HR dashboards and reports are produced and available, their utility needs to support leaders' decision-making.
+Even when HR dashboards and reports are produced and available, their utility must support leaders' decision-making.
 As typical HR reporting focuses primarily on process efficiencies and costs, the need for more insights into how HR and managerial practices, programs, and policies impact key business drivers diminishes their value in decision support.
 Deloitte research found that only 3% of surveyed executives felt they had sufficient information to make solid decisions about their employees.

-Historically popular HR reporting focuses on process efficiency and summaries of HR transactions instead of business outcomes.
+Historically, popular HR reporting has focused on process efficiency and summaries of HR transactions rather than on business outcomes.
 Consider the lists of “best HR metrics” from a Google search, and pages upon pages of talent process measures will be presented – cost-per-hire, training completions, performance appraisal submissions, average compa-ratio, and benefits enrollment.
-These measure process compliance, volumes, and use volumes, all focused on efficiency instead of effectiveness.
+These measures track compliance, volumes, and usage volumes, all focused on efficiency rather than effectiveness.
 While other standard HR measures, such as employee engagement, turnover, time to fill, and headcount, measure process effectiveness, they are still primarily focused on how well the policies and programs operate.

 The core credibility issue can be addressed by better supplying objective, data-based insights into the workforce challenges that leaders and managers see (and cannot see).
-The opportunity to use data to better understand and explain trends, issues, or occurrences within workforce segments and work in partnership with leaders to evaluate and make decisions based on it represents a game-changer for HR teams.
+The opportunity to use data to better understand and explain trends, issues, or occurrences within workforce segments, and to work in partnership with leaders to evaluate and make decisions based on it, represents a game-changer for HR teams.

 Critical considerations when assessing the business impact of HR